vyperlang/vyper/docs/compiler-exceptions.rst

 .. py:exception:: FunctionDeclarationException

     Raises when a function declaration is invalid, for example because of incorrect or mismatched return values.

+.. py:exception:: ImmutableViolation

+    Raises when attempting to perform a change a variable, constant or definition that cannot be changed.
+For example, trying to update a constant, or trying to assign to a function definition.

 .. py:exception:: InterfaceViolation